solidi/writing/28-the-one-about-software-engineering-interviewing.md

 ## Expect Technical Variations

 The technical interviews required knowledge of data types and operations.
-More importantly, some exercises were pair based, solving a problem together.
+Importantly, some exercises were pair based, solving a problem together.
 Finally, I encountered three variations of system design.
 The three types included building something from requirements, debugging a mal-performing system, and talking through a system established by the team and discussing tradeoffs.

-## Keeping at it
+## Keep Interviewing

 Interviewing is tough because you are being judged for a role.
 There were times where I'd disagreed with the outcome.
 There were times I completely bombed and felt humiliated days after the interview.
+On occasion, organizations have requested additional interviews with me!
 But by thinking objectively on performance and persevering through difficulty drove me to succeed.
 Keep at it! 🎉

 ## Conclusion

 My approach to finding the next opportunity is to understand the system [meta](https://medium.com/@solidi/the-many-senses-of-software-engineering-aba9f289498c).
 The result is the diagram above.
 By improving how I explained my experience concisely, I achieved offers.

-While there is no formula to interview well, I hope this read will help with your upcoming interviews.
+While there is no formula to interview well, I hope this read will prepare you for your upcoming interviews.

 ---